rafaelpossas/bayes_sim/README.md

 ### License

-BayesSim is released under the Creative Commons License, see license.txt for more details
+The content of this repository is licensed under the Creative Commons Attribution Share Alike 4.0 License.

 ### Installation